sebasp-9/llm_evaluation/llm_report_template.md

 - **Model:** Llama-3.1-8B-Instruct
 - **Question:** Q11 (SQL Injection)
 - **Why this stood out:**
-  Explains the concept clearly
+  Explains the concept clearly:
-    Defines SQL injection as inserting malicious SQL into inputs Shows a realistic vulnerable code example
+    Defines SQL injection as inserting malicious SQL into inputs.
+  Shows a realistic vulnerable code example:
-    The query is built by directly inserting user input into the SQL statement Provides a valid attack payload
+    The query is built by directly inserting user input into the SQL statement.
+  Provides a valid attack payload:
-    Demonstrates authentication bypass
+    Demonstrates authentication bypass.
-  Explains why the attack works
+  Explains why the attack works:
-    Payload makes the query always evaluate to true Includes a correct secure fix
+    Payload makes the query always evaluate to true.
+  Includes a correct secure fix:
-    Uses prepared statements / parameterized queries Practical applicability
+    Uses prepared statements / parameterized queries.
+  Practical applicability:
-    Code is realistic, executable and demonstrates the full attack (vulnerability -> exploit -> mitigation)
+    Code is realistic, executable and demonstrates the full attack (vulnerability -> exploit -> mitigation).
 - **Response (excerpt):**

-> -“SQL injection is a type of web application security vulnerability that allows attackers to inject malicious SQL code into a database through user input.
+> “SQL injection is a type of web application security vulnerability that allows attackers to inject malicious SQL code into a database through user input.
 This can lead to unauthorized data access, modification, or even complete control over the database.”
 >"SELECT * FROM users WHERE username='$username' AND password='$password'"
 >username: ' OR 1=1 --
 >“This query will always return true, effectively bypassing the login authentication.”
 >$stmt = $pdo->prepare("SELECT * FROM users WHERE username = :username AND password = :password");

 ### 5.2 Worst Failure